Postpartum care: At home

-Agencies provide specialist carers that come to the new parents' home.
+Agencies provide specialist carers who come to the new parents' home.
 This job used to be known as the monthly nurse, as she came and lived with the family for a month.
-Now more common terms are maternity nurse, newborn care specialist, or confinement nanny; the worker is not a registered health care professional such as the word "nurse" usually implies in current English.
+Now more common terms are maternity nurse, newborn care specialist, or confinement nanny; the worker is not a registered health care professional, such as the word "nurse" usually implies in current English.
 In Indian English the role is called a "japa maid".

 A doula is best known as a birth companion, but some provide practical and emotional post-birth support.
 A lactation consultant and a health visitor are trained health professionals who may assist the new mother at this time.
 In the Netherlands, the in-home support is known as kraamzorg, and standard within the national health insurance system.

 The use of yue sao, a specialist carer translated in Canada as "postpartum doula", is also very common in China.
 Yue sao typically are live-in domestic helpers who care for both the new mother and baby for the first month after birth.
 Salaries as at 2017 vary from RMB8000 to RMB20000 per month depending on city and experience.
 They are described as "mothering the mother".
 Australian documentary-maker Aela Callan called them "Chinese supermums" but says they are colloquially known as "confinement ladies".

 Residential facilities

 Companies have sprung up to offer extended postpartum care outside the home, sometimes in a hotel-like environment.
 Luxury options are a business.
 Private postpartum care centres were introduced to Korea in 1996 under the name of sanhujoriwon.
+A 2023 government survey found that approximately 90% of Korean mothers now use sanhujoriwon, with maternal health recovery cited as the primary purpose by 91.2% of users.
+Research on maternal outcomes at these facilities has found high levels of satisfaction, with partnership between mothers and care staff and the education support systems provided being the strongest predictors of positive experiences.
+A quasi-experimental study also found that structured maternal role adjustment programs implemented within sanhujoriwon improved breastfeeding success and maternal role confidence among first-time mothers.
 Within the Chinese tradition, specialist businesses such as Red Wall Confinement Centre charge up to $27,000 for one month.
 In Taiwan, postpartum nursing centres are popular, for those who can afford them.

 Birth tourism centres operating under the radar in the United States for Chinese women offer "sitting the month".

-Additionally, women will often visit obstetricians, gynecologists, pediatrictians, lactation consultants and/or research staff for care and advice during postpartum.
+Additionally, women will often visit obstetricians, gynecologists, pediatricians, lactation consultants, and/or research staff for care and advice during postpartum.